-Attitude towards cybersecurity has become a key theme amongst businesses during the pandemic, with the sudden shift to home-based working throwing up a multitude of email phishing scams., not least a surge in the number of reported
+Attitude towards cybersecurity has become a key theme amongst businesses during the pandemic, with the sudden shift to home-based working throwing up a multitude of new considerations for IT security teams, not least a surge in the number of reported email phishing scams.

 Return to work